Being one of the most populated and culturally diverse continents, Asia offers a wealth of experience to the avid traveler.

 4. Great Wall Of China, China

-The Great Wall of China, a must see manmade structure spanning about 5,000 miles, was built about 2,000 years ago.
+The Great Wall of China, a must-see humanmade structure spanning about 5,000 miles, was built 2,000 years ago.

-This massive structure reached its greatest extent during the Ming dynasty, but the construction of the same had begun even before the Qin dynasty.
+This massive structure reached its greatest extent during the Ming Dynasty, but the construction had begun before the Qin Dynasty.

 5. Bangkok's Floating Markets

-Check out the houses built on stilts along the river banks and weave through the vendor’s boats to have a true Bangkok experience.
+Check out the houses built on stilts along the river banks and weave through the vendor's boats for an authentic Bangkok experience.

 6. Pashupatinath Temple, Nepal

-Built on the banks of the Bagmati River, the Pashupatinath Temple is a sacred place for Hindus around the world.
+Built on the banks of the Bagmati River, the Pashupatinath Temple is a sacred place for Hindus worldwide.

 7. Bromo-Tengger-Semeru National Park, Indonesia